Peshtigo fire: Comet hypothesis

 Speculation since 1883 has suggested that the start of the Peshtigo and Chicago fires on the same day was not coincidental, but that all the major fires in Illinois, Michigan and Wisconsin that day were caused by impact of fragments from Biela's Comet.
 This hypothesis was revived in a 1985 book, reviewed in a 1997 documentary, and investigated in a 2004 paper published by the American Institute of Aeronautics and Astronautics.

 Certain behaviors of the Chicago and Peshtigo fires were cited to support the idea of an extraterrestrial cause, such as blue flames (thought to be cometary gases burning) in the basements of houses.
 However, modern fire theory indicates that the blue color was most likely a product of burning carbon monoxide in the poorly ventilated basements.
 Additionally, scientists with expertise in the field pointed out that there has never been a credible report of a fire being started by a meteorite.

 In any event, no external source of ignition was needed.
-There were already numerous small fires burning in the area as part of land-clearing operations and similar activities after a tinder-dry summer.
+There were already many small fires burning in the area as part of land-clearing operations and similar activities after a tinder-dry summer.
 All that was necessary to trigger the firestorm, plus the other large fires in the Midwest, was a strong wind from the weather front which had moved in that evening.